ajschumacher/gadsdc/graph/README.md

 Many things can be viewed as graphs even if they aren't obviously graphs to begin with.
 The transformation is in determining what a node is and what it means to be connected.
 A not uncommon way to do this is to use co-occurence of words.
 You could check out a [simple example](http://planspace.org/2013/01/30/visualize-co_occurrence/) using the `igraph` package in `R`.

+In Python the go-to for graphs is [networkx](http://networkx.github.io/).
+They have a [tutorial](networkx.github.io/documentation/latest/tutorial/) to get you started.

+Graph visualization can be difficult in part because graphs don't have any terribly natural layout or orientation.
+[Gephi](https://gephi.org/) is a point-and-click application useful for working with graphs in an interactive manner.
+It describes itself as "Like Photoshop™ for graphs.".

 ### After